 Espresso: Try adding a spoonful of instant espresso powder for a coffee-caffeinated boost.
 Oh my!

 Dulce de leche: Drizzle on some dulce de leche syrup over the whipped cream or add a spoonful to your drink!

 No dulce de leche or caramel in the house?
-You could also add a teaspoon of sweetened condensed milk for an extra secret ingredient burst of creamy sweetness!
+You could also add a teaspoon of sweetened condensed milk for a burst of creamy sweetness!

 Serving ideas for holiday parties

-To make a Serve Yourself DIY Hot Chocolate Bar for your holiday gathering, leave your crock pot on the warm setting.
+Make a Serve Yourself DIY Hot Chocolate Bar for your holiday season gathering.
+It’s simple, just leave your crockpot on the warm setting.

 Provide plenty of festive ceramic or glass mugs for your guests to serve themselves.
 (Don’t forget a ladle!)